Skrimpton/tkinter-dot-desktop-file-editor/README.md

 # tkinter-dot-desktop-file-editor
 .desktop-file editor using configparser and tkinter

-This is not a well-tested nor finished product.
+This is not a fully functional tool.
+This is to test out stuff and map problems.
+It can edit, but handling edits of the key (left side fields) is bad and disallows saving under at least one safe condition (to avoid key-clobbering).

 # EPILEPTIC SEIZURE WARNING
 There is a lot of flickering when scrolling, especially when scrolling while hovering over the scrollbar.